earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 Around the time more extensive standard libraries became a thing, the world-wide-web was also taking off, and the internet proved to be pretty good at fostering collaboration.

 Eventually, you outstrip even the most inclusive of standard libraries and have to build something yourself.
 Or do you?
-Perl popularized the idea of a global collection of packages with CPAN, and nothing has been the same since.
+Perl popularized the idea of a global collection of packages with CPAN; since then, nothing has been the same.
 I think it's fair to say that people who used and contributed to CPAN knew it was a game-changer.

 CPAN was launched in 1995 (based on CTAN), and by its height in 2003, it had established a new way for people to get things done with software.
-That is gluing together third-party componenets.
+That is gluing together third-party components.
 So much of modern development now follows this model.

 It's hard to find a commonly used programming language created after 2003 that didn't come with a third-party package repository of some sort.
-CPAN raised the table stakes for programming languages.
+CPAN moved the line so that for then forward, a "real" programming language needed to have a strategy for third-party package management.

 <div class="notice notice--big">
 ## Side Note: Backporting.